bixb922/crank-organ/README.md

 ## How is this solution used?

-Once the hardware is build (see hardware plans in the doc-hardware folder), install the software, and copy your MIDI files to the microcontroller via WiFi or USB.
-You can add more information such as title and genre to the music.
+Once the hardware is built (see hardware plans in the doc-hardware folder), install the software, and copy your MIDI files to the microcontroller via WiFi or USB (See software documentation for detailed instructions).
+You can add more information such as title, genre and lyrics to the music.

 You control the order of the tunes with the cell phone.
 You select tunes to play by tapping on them on the tunelist page on the cell phone.
 This is done with a very intuitive and easy to use interface using a common browser like Chrome or Firefox.
 Everything is done over web pages: select a tune, control setlists, configuration, etc.